turbot/tailpipe-docs/docs/reference/config-files/format.md

 The format type defines the parsing mechanism which should be used.
 The properties of the `format` are specific to the format type.

-Formats types are implemented by plugins.
-A number of "generic" formats types are [provided by the `core` plugin](#core-plugin-formats), which is included in every Tailpipe installation.
+Format types are implemented by plugins.
+A number of "generic" format types are [provided by the `core` plugin](#core-plugin-formats), which is included in every Tailpipe installation.
 These core format types provide a mechanism for describing file layouts using general-purpose syntax such as regular expressions, Grok, and JSONL.

 Any plugin may include a format type to simplify describing the layout of log files specific to the plugin using its "native" syntax.
 For example, the [Nginx plugin](https://hub.tailpipe.io/plugins/turbot/nginx) provides the `nginx_access_log` format type.
 When using the `nginx_access_log` format, you can specify the `layout` using the same [Nginx log_format](https://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) as you use in your Nginx configuration files: